 As our family moved into our new home in Florida, we took steps to make our home as “clean” as possible.
-The very first step Pete and I took was to install a whole house water filter.
+The very first step we took was to install a whole house water filter.

 Many pollutants exist in the water we drink, cook and bathe with.
 It’s important to know what’s in your water and then decide if you’d like to take steps to eliminate any toxins.